 Smart Fridge Cycles

 Refrigerators run 24/7, so if you don’t have an energy-efficient model, your refrigerator could really bulk up your energy bill.
 Though smart fridges are best known for their ability to monitor your food supply, another added benefit is that they are typically built with energy efficiency in mind.
 They cut down on defrost cycles or set the fridge to run these cycles at off-peak times, when electricity rates are lower.
 They’re also designed to consume less energy in their cooling systems.
 Though these features may seem small, they can have a tremendous impact on your energy use and resulting savings.

 If you have solar panels, solar monitoring apps are another smart technology that you can take advantage of.
-These systems, like the RevoluSun app, maximize the value you get from your solar installation because they help you understand your energy generation.
-This data is beneficial because you can figure out when it’s the most optimal to turn on your high load home appliances.
+These systems, like SolarEdge Monitoring app, maximize the value you get from your solar installation because they help you understand your energy generation.
+This data is beneficial because you can figure out when it’s the most optimal time to turn on your high load home appliances.
 For example, if you see that your production is highest in the mornings, you can run your washer and dryer in the morning, so you use the clean power you’re creating, instead of using (and paying for) energy from the grid at a later time.
 Additionally, solar monitoring apps help you save money because they ensure your system is operating as efficiently as possible.
-If you encounter any issues with your system, you can see it directly on the app and contact us to fix it.
-We’ll send an electrician over immediately, so you can get your system back to producing power and saving you money.
+If you encounter any issues with your system, you can see it directly on the app and then call us to fix it.
+We’ll send an electrician over, so you can get your system back to producing power and saving you money.